-Did you know that the US is one of the last countries to adopt e-invoicing?
-Even though it's been around for a while, many businesses are still not using it since it is not yet mandatory.
+Did you know the US is among the last countries to adopt e-invoicing?
+Even though e-invoicing has been around for a while, many businesses are still not using it since it is not yet mandatory.

 This blog post will outline the main e-invoice requirements in the USA and explain what you need to do to ensure compliance.
 Let’s get started!

 Compared to many other countries, invoicing requirements in the US are relatively relaxed.
 There is no single approach to creating and issuing an invoice.

 However, whether you are sending a sales invoice or a purchase invoice, there are three main ways that businesses issue invoices:

 - Paper invoice through the mail: It entails writing invoices by hand on paper and then sending the paper invoice to the client.